bclins/bclins.github.io/spring24/cs480/notes.md

 1. How do you know how many clusters $k$ to look for?
 The answer is that people usually try several different $k$ and look to see what works best.

+We finished by looking at some examples of $k$-means clustering.

+1. We used it to group points in the 2-dimensional plane into clusters.

+2. We also used it to cluster images of handwritten numerals.

 - - -

 ### Week 10 Notes